 Note that almost any SpringerLink book in our catalog can be purchased as a "print on demand", grayscale copy for $24.99.
 This price includes shipping to anywhere within the continental United States.

 SciTech ConnectPhysics and geology.
-Index to over 2.5 million energy-related citations created and/or collected by the U. S. DOE including over 313,000 full-text DOE sponsored STI reports.
+Index to energy-related citations created and/or collected by the U. S. DOE including full-text DOE sponsored STI reports.

 Contains documents and citations in physics, chemistry, materials, biology, environmental sciences, energy technologies, engineering, computer and information science, renewable energy, and other topics of interest related to DOE's mission.

 In this concise and self-contained book based on his online Yale course, Professor R. Shankar explains the fundamental concepts of physics from Galileo's and Newton's discoveries to the twentieth-century's revolutionary ideas on relativity and quantum mechanics.
 The book begins at the simplest level, develops the basics, and reinforces fundamentals, ensuring a solid foundation in the principles and methods of physics.

 This book provides solved problems related to Classical Mechanics and Electricity and Electromagnetism.
 Chapters begin with a summary, necessary formulas and Line diagrams followed by a variety of typical problems useful for assignments and exams.
 Detailed solutions are provided at the end of each chapter.

 Handbook of Physics is a veritable toolbox for rapid access to a wealth of physics information for everyday use in problem solving, homework, and examinations.
 This complete reference includes not only the fundamental formulas of physics but also experimental methods used in practice.